meltyourface/blank/posts/Secret-knowledge/The-Abundance-Beacon-Attract-Wealth-and-Protection-Ritual/index.md

 **Sigil**: Design a sigil that incorporates the rune Fehu (for wealth, prosperity, and abundance), the Eye of Horus (protection against negative energies), and the infinity symbol (endless abundance).
 Draw this sigil on a small piece of paper.

-Lunar phase and astrological alignment: Execute the spell during a waxing moon or a full moon in the sign of Taurus, as it is an earth sign associated with wealth, abundance, and stability.
+**Lunar phase and astrological alignment**: Execute the spell during a waxing moon or a full moon in the sign of Taurus, as it is an earth sign associated with wealth, abundance, and stability.

 **Procedure**:
 1. Begin by cleansing your space with the smoke of dragon's blood resin or by sprinkling salt around the area.